Shango: Orisha of Thunder, Justice, and Divine Strength

 When to Call Upon Shango

 Petition Shango whenever you need justice, courage, or protection.
-He is especially powerful in legal matters, during personal battles, and when seeking the strength to overcome obstacles.
-Call upon him with offerings, drumming, and passionate prayer when you are ready to transform your life and claim your power.
+He is especially powerful in moments of conflict, legal challenges, or when seeking the strength to overcome obstacles.
+When you feel called to awaken his energy more directly, explore connecting with Shango for luck and power to strengthen your confidence and draw his blessings into your daily life.

 The Spirit of Shango’s Children